brannerchinese/Web_Framework/README.md

    the function `time()` will be run; it returns current Unix time formatted for human readability, and this value is saved to an actual file `time.html` which is then served as the response to the original request.

+### Things to improve later

+ 1. Method `zero_arg_urls()` assumes that there are no default arguments in the function supplied.
+This could be wrong.
+We should use more of the information from `inspect.getfullargspec` in populating `functions.Functions.funcs`.

 ### Superseded